Roots and Radishes

 • 📖 Recipe

-• Salmon - We typically opt for wild-caught due to less environmental impact, but farmed can be more accessible at times.
+I typically opt for wild-caught salmon when I can because it's sustainably sourced, but farmed salmon can sometimes be more accessible.
 If you're interested, you can read more about the difference between farmed and wild salmon or check out this sustainable salmon guide.

 Substitutions & Variations